-This one is more about the practical side when separating.
+This one is more about the practical side of what to do first when separating.
+These marriage separation tips are designed to work best when used together.

 Evaluate everything.